Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 The cause.

-The basic problem involved with this issue is one of bioincompatibility.
+A primary problem involved with this issue is one of bioincompatibility.
 Due to the presence of the materials, a foreign body/inflammation response may be triggered in the tissues surrounding the root’s tip.

 This response doesn’t occur in all cases.
 And in fact, it’s possible for normal and complete postoperative healing to occur in the presence of an overfill.